nirajvnec/testLTC/README.md

 function onChangeDelForm(value: any, index: any) {
-  // Create a new array from the current rows const updatedRows = [...rows];
+  // Create a new state object with updated rows const updatedRows = [...rows];

-  // Update only the specified row updatedRows[index] = {
+  // Update the specific row
+  updatedRows[index] = {
     ...updatedRows[index],
     reportDeliveryFormatValue: value,
     reportDeliveryFormatKey: value
   };

-  // Update state with the new array setRows(updatedRows);
+  // Update your state using the appropriate method

-  // These other state updates might be redundant if you're only using rows for rendering setdelvFormat(value);
+  // If using setState in a class component: setState({
+    ...state,
+    rows: updatedRows
+  });

+  // Your existing logic for setting individual state variables setdelvFormat(value);
   setdelvFormatKey(value);

-  // Debug logging
-  console.log(`Updated dropdown ${index} to ${value}`);

-  // Your existing conditional logic if (selectedMeasure === 'Shared Folder') {
+  if (selectedMeasure === 'Shared Folder') {
     props.getSubsData(updatedRows);
   }